agilesix/simpler-grants-sandbox/delivery-metrics/sql/README.md

 * `issue_history`
 * `issue_sprint_map`

-The tables utilize a datestamp column (`d_effective`) to record the effective date of each state as it is captured change over time.
+The tables utilize a datestamp column (`d_effective`) to record the effective date of each state as state snapshots are captured over time.

 ## Entity Relationship Diagram
 The logical model is described in [schema-ERD.png](./schema-ERD.png)